 - Making a Will as, if a cohabitee dies without making a Will, the surviving partner is not classed as next of kin, so they would not automatically have a right to your share of a property or possessions.

-Richard Dilks is a specialist Family Law solicitor and a member of Resolution, and can provide advice to those who are planning on cohabiting or are in a cohabiting relationship.
-Contact him at firstname.lastname@example.org or call 01603 660 811.
+Amy Walpole is Head of Family Law and a member of Resolution, and can provide advice to those who are planning on cohabiting or are in a cohabiting relationship.
+Contact her at email@example.com or call 01603 660 811.

 Resolution is helping to highlight the lack of legal protection available to cohabiting couples through Cohabitation Awareness Week from 27 November – 1 December.